steven-varga/mpi/README.md

 ### Features
 - static reflection based on LLVM/clang
 - PBLAS/SCALAPACK support: block cycling distribution
-- full interop with C MPI code though resource/handle automatic conversion
+- full interop with C MPI code: handles are binary equivalent
 - full interop with HDF5 systems with H5CPP by the same author
-- full linear algebra support for major linear algebra systems
+- full linear algebra support for major linear algebra systems: armadillo, eigen3, ...
 - full STL like object support with feature detection idiom based approach
 - generative programming: only the necessary code is instantiated
 - RAII idiom to make sure resources are closed